Maoelan/Maoelan/README.md

 - Ah okay then, Hi :v:
 - 👋 Hi, I’m Maoelan
 - 👀 I’m interested in coding
-- :book: I’m currently learning about some programming languange
+- :book: I’m currently learning about some programming languanges